Volume 73, Number 2, January 2006

 3 Department of Physics, Princeton University - Princeton, NJ, USA

-received 10 October 2005; accepted 25 November 2005
+Accepted: 25 November 2005

-We investigate the Sp(N) mean-field theory for frustrated quantum magnets.
+We investigate the mean-field theory for frustrated quantum magnets.
 First, we establish some general properties of its solutions; in particular, for small spin we propose simple rules for determining the saddle points of optimal energy.
 We then apply these insights to the pyrochlore lattice.
 For spins on a single tetrahedron, we demonstrate a continuous ground-state degeneracy for any value of the spin length.
 For the full pyrochlore lattice, this degeneracy translates to a large number of near-degenerate potential saddle points.
 Remarkably, it is impossible to construct a saddle point with the full symmetry of the Hamiltonian —at large N, the pyrochlore magnet cannot be a spin liquid.
 Nonetheless, for realistic finite values of N, tunnelling between the nearly degenerate saddle points could restore the full symmetry of the Hamiltonian.

-© EDP Sciences 2006
+© EDP Sciences, 2006